 Citi is a CardRatings advertiser.

-With intro 0% APR on balance transfers for 21 months (when made within the first four months) and purchases for 12 months, the Citi® Diamond Preferred® Card is a market leader for innovative intro offers with one of the longest 0% intro APR offers that we know of.
+With intro 0% APR on balance transfers for 21 months from the date of first transfer (and when made within the first four months) as well as on any new purchases made in the first 12 months from account opening, the CardName is a market leader for innovative intro offers with one of the longest 0% intro APR offers that we know of.
 After the intro period, RegAPR APR will apply.

 Top Diamond Preferred® benefits include: